Arturossi/runprank/readme.md

 	* Added probability filter
 	* Fixed a problem that caused a pocket to be split into more than one cluster, now a pocket should always be entirely inside the same cluster
 	* Minor bug fixes and optimizations

+* V 0.4
+  * Added the possibility to use different coordinate system cartesian, polar, spherical
+  * More parameters are exposed to the user

 ### processDUDEz